How to ensure your Board Application makes the shortlist

 Applications given a B Grade

 Around 80% of candidates fall into this category, ranging from those new to board roles to those with extensive experience.
-Some applicants in this category will fail to address or satisfy all the criteria clearly.
-Most will address each selection criteria but fail to provide specific details on their value and achievements.
+Many applicants in this category will fail to address or satisfy all the criteria clearly.
+Some will address each selection criteria but fail to provide specific details on their value and achievements.
 To compensate, their applications often contain unnecessary contextual details.
-Many qualified candidates receive this rating not because they lack the ability to perform the role but because their application does not effectively distinguish them from other candidates.
+Many qualified candidates receive this rating not because they lack the ability to perform the role, but because their applications do not effectively address all the criteria.
+Some incorrectly assume the decision-makers will read between the lines or that their reputation & stature will speak for them.

 Applications given an A Grade

-Which applicants will be invited for interviews by the board?
+Which applicants will be invited to a board interview?

 In cases where the A candidate pool is insufficient for the required number of interviewees, some B candidates may be selected to join the shortlist for the board interview stage.

-What strategies can improve the likelihood of your application being graded as an A?
+5 strategies to improve the likelihood of your board application making a shortlist

 Strategy #1

-Before you apply for the role, take some time to complete some basic research into the role and the organization.
-Then, consider whether the board seat is a good fit for you.
-It is not a good fit if you lack the passion for the role or can not add value to the board; it is unlikely that your application will receive an A grade.
-This is even more important if you are working with a recruiter.
-The last thing you want to do is be labelled as unqualified or a time waster by a recruiter.
-This could work against you when they are recruiting for a board role that you really want.
+Before you apply for the role, take some time engage in basic research on the organization and the role.
+Use this basic research to determine whether the board seat is a good fit for you.
+If you lack the passion for the role or can not add value to the board, you are not a good fit, and it is unlikely that your application will receive an A grade.
+Submitting an application will most likely be a waste of your and the assessor’s time.
+This is even more important if a recruiter is involved.
+The last thing you want to do is ruin your reputation with a recruiter.
+This could work against you when they are recruiting for a more suitable board role.
+Submitting poor or C-grade applications is not the way to get on their books.

 Strategy #2

-Thorough research into the organization, the industry, their competitors, the board and past board members is crucial for your board application to stand out.
+Elevate your research by thoroughly exploring the organization, its industry, competitors, current board, and the history of past board members.
 The information gained during your research should be evident in your board cover letter and applied when addressing the selection criteria.
 In-person research can be the difference between receiving a B and an A grade.
-It shows your understanding of the organization and industry and provides you with unique opportunities to show how you can add value to the board and organization.
-I can assure you that very few (if any) applicants will do the level of research that can elevate them to an A candidate.
+It shows your understanding of the organization and industry and provides unique opportunities to demonstrate how you can add value to the board and the organization.
+I assure you that very few (if any) applicants will conduct the level of research needed to elevate them to an A candidate.

 Strategy #3

-It is essential that you customize your board resume before submitting your application.
-Customize it to match the role and selection criteria.
+Once you have your board resume, you must customize it for each application you submit.
+By customization, I mean tweaking the content to match the role and addressing the selection criteria.
 AI software may scan and assess your board resume, so include relevant keywords, skills, and experience.
 Your Board Profile must be at the top of your board resume.
-Those sifting your application may have only a few seconds to make these early culling decisions.
+Those sifting through applications may have only a few seconds to make these early culling decisions, so put your board pitch first.
 Finally, ensure that your LinkedIn profile aligns with your board resume, as both will likely be reviewed together.
 Creating synergy between all your documents and your LinkedIn profile is vital.
 Failing to do so may tell the assessor that you are not serious about your board career or that you have something to hide.

 Strategy #4

 In a formal board application process, always include a Board Cover letter, even if it is not requested.
-This must clearly address each of the essential and recommended selection criteria.
+It must clearly address each of the essential and recommended selection criteria.
 The research that you have completed will help you craft this document.
-Focus on highlighting successes, which is what a Chair/decision-maker looks for and takes comfort in.
-Demonstrating past success is important as it suggests you can perform well in the future.
+Focus on highlighting successes, which is what Chairs or decision-makers look for and take comfort in.
+Demonstrating past success is important as it suggests you will perform well in the future.
 Think about the sifting and grading processes outlined above.
-Providing a document that clearly makes these tasks easier should result in your application standing out from the others.
+Providing a document that clearly makes the assessor’s tasks easier should help your application stand out from the others.

 Strategy #5

-If you have not received a response in a timely manner, I recommend that you follow up to inquire about the status of your application.
-Try not to pester, but maybe reach out to see whether any additional information is needed to support your application.
-If, during this process, you find out that your application was unsuccessful, ask for some feedback that you can take onboard for future board seat searches and applications.
+If you have not received a timely response, I recommend following up to inquire about the status of your application.
+Try not to pester.
+Consider a more subtle approach, such as reaching out to see whether any additional information is needed to support your application.
+If, during this process, you find out that your application was unsuccessful, always ask for feedback.
+You can use this information to pivot or improve your approach to future board seat searches and applications.

 In Summary

-Understanding how board applications are evaluated can help you improve your application documents and increase your chances of securing a board interview.
-Often, candidates with the skills and experience of an A-grade candidate are not graded as such because their application fails to demonstrate their value to the board clearly.
+Understanding how board applications are evaluated can help you improve the application documents you submit and increase your chances of securing a board interview.
+It is often the case that candidates with the skills and experience of an A-grade candidate are not graded as such because their applications fail to clearly demonstrate their value to the board.
 To ensure your application is properly evaluated, conduct thorough research and carefully address all the selection criteria in your board cover letter and supporting statement.
-Additionally, make sure to tailor your board resume accordingly.
+Additionally, tailor your board resume accordingly.

-If you need help with your board applications, our Board Appointment Coaching PLUS members receive an unlimited application review service.
+If you need help with your board applications, our Board Appointment Coaching PLUS members receive unlimited application reviews.

 Related Articles